jenkinsci/job-dsl-plugin/docs/Home.md

 Once you know how to create a "seed" job from the tutorial, start looking at the [[real world examples|Real World Examples]] for examples to steal from.
 After you get familiar with some of the commands, try them out at the [Job DSL Playground](http://job-dsl.herokuapp.com/).

+Instead of creating a seed job manually, the [Configuration as Code plugin](https://github.com/jenkinsci/configuration-as-code-plugin/) can be used to execute Job DSL scripts.
+See [[JCasC]] for details.

 Job DSL provides a secure environment for executing DSL scripts.
 See [[Script Security]] for details.

 Not all of the 1000+ Jenkins plugins are supported by the built-in DSL.
 If the